In partnership with EarthCam, the National Park Service is excited to offer this webcam view of our Roundhouse and Turntable complex!

 Turntables were primarily used by railroads during the steam era.
-Locomotives awaiting light-duty maintenance and repairs were moved from yard tracks onto the turntable by a hostler.
+Locomotives awaiting light-duty maintenance and repairs were moved from yard tracks onto the turntable.
 The turntable operator would then use controls to operate the electric motors that powered the turntable to rotate, aligning the turntable tracks with those for an available maintenance bay in the roundhouse.
-When servicing and minor repairs of that locomotive were complete, it would be backed onto the aligned turntable again, and rotated again to align with yard tracks that allowed the locomotive to return to revenue service or await a new assignment.
+When servicing and minor repairs were complete, the locomotive would back onto the aligned turntable, and be rotated to return to revenue service or await a new assignment.